Scottish independence: Ministers quizzed on White Paper

 She added that changes to welfare and childcare policies could only happen if voters in Scotland opted for independence in the referendum.

 Voters will go to the polls on 18 September 2014, and will be asked the "yes/no" question: "Should Scotland be an independent country?"

 Mr Salmond said the dates of further question and answer events would be announced in due course.

 He added: "We want people to continue to talk about Scotland's future, and we want to take this conversation out to communities across Scotland.
 We want people to know the ways in which the powers of independence can be used to build a wealthier and fairer Scotland and ensure that everyone benefits from our natural wealth and talent."

 He said the White Paper had received a "fantastic reception from the public", adding that he expected voter turnout in the referendum to be high.
-He said the White Paper had received 900,000 hits and been downloaded almost 50,000 times since its publication.'Not convinced'
+He said the White Paper had received 900,000 hits and been downloaded almost 50,000 times since its publication.